MrRostron/qtile-alacritty-theme-sync/README.md

 # Qtile-Alacritty Theme Sync
-Sync Alacritty terminal colors with your Qtile theme automatically
+Sync Alacritty terminal colors with your Qtile theme automatically. themes.py serves as the centralized colour theme management across the Qtile configuration.
+It provides color data to bars/widgets/layouts and will sync these to Alacritty.
+An example of the configuration is included in sample_config/

 ## Features
 - 30+ preconfigured themes